lonkaars/blog/posts/homeauto.md

 Because the esp8266 is a pretty basic microcontroller, it doesn't use https or ssl for encryption.
-To protect from people in my house wanting to control my lights, I used the raspberry pi's on board wifi module to create a hidden private isolated wifi network for this, and all future IoT devices in my bedroom.
+To protect from people in my house wanting to control my lights, I used the raspberry pi's onboard wifi module to create a hidden private isolated wifi network for this, and all future IoT devices in my bedroom.
 I'm using `hostapd` to create the wifi network, and `dnsmasq` for assigning ip addresses and hostname resolution.
 Here's the config file for `dnsmasq`:

 ```